zapier/visual-builder/docs/_embed/quick-account-creation.md

 ### Procure a token and redirect users to a custom URL

-This implementation [provides an access token](https://platform.zapier.com/embed/partner-api#procuring-a-token) to [Zapier's Partner API](https://platform.zapier.com/embed/partner-api), then allows you to redirect users to a custom URL of your choosing.
+This implementation allows a new Zapier account to be created, [provides an access token](https://platform.zapier.com/embed/partner-api#procuring-a-token) to [Zapier's Partner API](https://platform.zapier.com/embed/partner-api), then allows you to redirect users to a custom URL of your choosing.

 1. Use the URL below to initiate Quick Account Creation, then redirect users to a specified URL:
 ```